 HIM: This approach has worked so well at our parties, that we’ve expanded it to other situations.
 At last year’s Podcast-a-Palooza, for example, when I was injured, I was happy to send you off to another hotel room to play with our new friends.
 The same thing happened at the recent Club Euphoria foam party in Ohio.
 I was tired after an hour of dancing, so I went to our room to take a break while you continued rubbing up against the naked people in the bubbles.
 Both times, you knew you were free to have sex with whomever caught your attention, even if we had just met them.
 I trusted your judgment.

 HER: Sounds like a great program for me, but what about you?
 I haven’t seen you taking advantage of your freedom nearly as much as I have.

 HIM: I think there are a few reasons for that.
 First of all, we did this because you like to move quickly.
 You’re going to have more opportunities than me simply because you make faster decisions.
 Second of all, when you play separately you are magically transformed into a unicorn, that much sought after creature with the ability to turn some lucky couple’s twosome into an FMF threesome.
 As a woman, you can jump into a situation simply because you’re intrigued.
 You’ll be able to perform even if you aren’t necessarily turned on.
 I, however, will need to produce a serviceable erection at some point.
 I prefer to look for situations where all the stars align: the woman is really into me, I’m really into her, and she has permission to play separately.
-Oh, and I’m not ready to fall asleep.
+Oh, and situations where I’m not ready to fall asleep.